-Apprentices will gain valuable industry experience, work-based knowledge and a recognised qualification all at the same time.
+Your son or daughter will also benefit from gaining valuable industry experience, workbased knowledge and a recognised qualification all at the same time.
 The experience gained during an apprenticeship can give learners the edge as they progress.
 It can be a great starting point and help them build their confidence while at the same time boosting their CV.